Amigny

 Amigny (/fr/) is a commune in the Manche department in the Normandy region in northwestern France.

 History

-When the Vikings raided northern France and their leader Rollo was granted Normandy, several Norwegian settlers came to migrate to Amigny.
-One of these Norman families would come to be known as the noble house of Le Roy, who had several knights in Saint-Lô.
+When the Vikings raided northern France and their leader Rollo was granted Normandy in the 10th century, Norsemen had begun to settle in Amigny.
+One of these Norman families would come to be known as the noble house of Le Roy, who had several knights and lords of Amigny.